brunopk/sc-master/README.md

 # Strip Controller Master

-This is part of the strip.controller (sc) project and provides a backend as a REST API for the [sc-web](https://github.com/brunopk/sc-web).
+This is part of the Strip Controller (sc) project and provides a backend as a REST API for the [sc-web](https://github.com/brunopk/sc-web).
 It's created with [Django Rest Framework](https://django-rest-framework.org) and its built on python 3.8.x.